pagkly/Zed/Investopedia4/Water Exclusion Clause Definition.md

 A water exclusion clause is common in most property [[insurance policies]](https://www.investopedia.com/terms/i/insurance-coverage.asp).
 The reasoning is that only specific areas are prone to water-related natural disaster events, such as floods, tidal waves, or tsunamis.
 Water exclusion is one of several types of exclusion clauses found in homeowners and renter insurance contracts.
 Other standard exclusions include movements of the earth (quakes, landslides), wars and certain other government actions, and nuclear hazards and events.

 However, water-related perils aren't totally excluded by homeowners insurance.
-Most policies routinely do cover [[water damage]](https://www.investopedia.com/terms/w/water-damage-insurance.asp) that occurs for specific reasons—usually a sudden or accidental event that occurs within the structure, such as a burst pipe or malfunctioning dishwasher or other plumbing/water supply-related problems.
+Most policies routinely do cover [[water damage]](https://www.investopedia.com/terms/w/water-damage-insurance.asp) that occurs for specific reasons—usually a sudden or accidental event that occurs within the structure, such as a burst pipe or malfunctioning dishwasher or other plumbing/water [[Supply|supply]]-related problems.
 Gradual damage or wear and tear that happens over time generally isn't covered, though.

 Destruction arising out of certain weather events—such as thunderstorms that send a tree crashing through a wall, or snow that collapses a roof, allowing water to pour in—generally are covered (at least, the water damage they cause is; ironically, the cost of repairing the wall or roof may not be).
 Some types of hurricane-related damage may also be covered, though in 19 states and the District of Columbia policyholders must pay an additional [[hurricane deductible]](https://www.investopedia.com/terms/h/hurricane-deductible.asp) before coverage kicks in.1